 1. Who chooses the Finalists for the Awards?

-The people who run and perform at live comedy shows in the Midlands region decide who goes on the shortlists for each category.
+The people who promote and produce comedy in the Midlands region decide who goes on the shortlists for each category.
 We’ve had hundreds of comedians and comedy promoters contact us with their views.
 We tallied up all their nominations and put the Top Five onto the shortlists.

 2. But there are more than five Finalists.
 What gives?!